parsix/parsix/README.md

     TODO("store it somewhere")
 }
 ```
-The most important change is that now `storeEmail` expects an `Email` as its argument, hence we cannot pass the raw input directly anymore, but even more importantly, this function doesn't have to do any further check to ensure its input is valid, which is particularly important in large codebase.
+We changed `storeEmail` to require an `Email` as its argument, hence we cannot pass the raw input directly anymore, but even more importantly, this function doesn't have to do any further checks to ensure its input is valid, which is particularly important in large codebase.
 If we try to remove parse logic, compilation will fail.
+By using `value class` for our `Email`, we get the best of both worlds: more safety and same performance at runtime as using `String`.

 Through [visibility modifiers](https://kotlinlang.org/docs/visibility-modifiers.html) we can ensure that an Email must always be constructed through parsing, so that compiler will force us *do the right thing*.